Managing the symptoms of ADHD can be tough for the whole family.

 This kind of falls into the routine category, too!
 See what I mean about routines being so powerful!

-Not only does this help my oldest son’s anxiety, it also models using a calendar and planning, a skill, which in 8th grade, he is still working on.
+Not only does this help with kids’ anxiety, it also models using a calendar and planning, a skill, which can be a lagging skill for a lot of ADHD kids.

-We also go over what options there are for lunches and plan some of our meals, as well.
+This is a great time for you to go over what options there are for lunches and plan some of meals, as well.

 Give choices when possible